emilianvrd/Maneuvers/# Fighting moves.md

 Cold, Piercing, Spell\
 1 action\
 You create a sharp icicle and lauch it at your foes.
 Make a Ranged Spell Attack against a target within 30m of you.
 On a hit, the target takes 1d4 piercing damage and 1 + your spellcasting ability cold damage.
 The d4 is considered the damage die of this Fighting Move.

+### Point-Blank Shot
+Ranged\
+1 action\
+You take aim to pick off nearby enemies quickly.
+Make a Ranged Strike against a target within your weapon's first range increment.
+On a hit, you gain a +2 bonus to damage and the attack ignore's any damage resistance the opponent may have.

 ### Impairing Strike
 Clumsy\